-This course concentrates on the literature of the Enlightenment and the 19th century as reflected in the works of Voltaire, Rousseau, Montesquieu, Balzac, Flaubert, Stendhal and the Romantic and Symbolist poets.
+This course concentrates on the literature of the Enlightenment and the 19th century as reflected in the poetry, fiction, and essays of a variety of authors in connection with ideas and styles developed during this period and/or with France's historical relations across the globe.
 Written and oral reports are required.
-This course may be taken before French V.

-Prerequisite: FRN 210 or departmental approval, or any 400 . level course
+This course may be taken before French V. Prerequisite: FRN 210 or departmental approval, or any 400 level course

-French VII: 20th Century
+French VII: 20th Century French Literature 3 crs.

-French Literature FRN 440

-3 crs.
 3 hrs.